Facebook Announced It Removed An Influence Campaign With Ties To Saudi Arabia

 “We have shared information about our findings with law enforcement, industry partners and policymakers,” Gleicher said.

-According to a video posted by Facebook in 2018, coordinated authentic behavior is a term coined by Facebook to describe users or groups on its website who misrepresent who they are or what they are doing on the social media website.
-In the video, Facebook notes that the problem is not unique to Facebook and said while the content the pages post maybe not be false, the accounts, pages, and groups are removed due to the misrepresentation about who is behind the persona or group.
+According to a video posted by Facebook in 2018, “coordinated inauthentic behavior” is a term coined by Facebook to describe users or groups on its website who misrepresent who they are or what they are doing on the social media website.
+In the video, Facebook notes that the problem is not unique to Facebook and said while the content the pages post may not be false, the accounts, pages, and groups are removed due to the misrepresentation about who is behind the persona or group.

-As an example, Facebook said it may remove a group that hasn’t violated any of its posting guidelines or community standards rules, but makes it appear that its content is being posted from a location other than where it actually originated.
+As an example, Facebook said it may remove a group that hasn’t violated any of its posting guidelines or community standards rules but makes it appear that its content is being posted from a location other than where it actually originated.